ircv3/ircv3-specifications/core/message-tags-3.3.md

 ### Tags

-Client-only tags are client-initiated tags that servers MUST attach as-is to any relevant event relayed to other clients.
+Client-only tags are client-initiated tags that servers MUST attach as-is to any relevant message relayed to other clients.
 A client-only tag is prefixed with a plus sign (`+`) and otherwise conforms to the format specified in [IRCv3.2 tags](./message-tags-3.2.html).

-Client-only tags MUST be relayed on `PRIVMSG` and `NOTICE` events, and MAY be relayed on other events.
+Client-only tags MUST be relayed on `PRIVMSG` and `NOTICE` messages, and MAY be relayed on other messages.

 Any server-initiated tags attached to messages MUST be included before client-only tags to prevent them from being pushed outside of the 512 byte tag limit.